 The Division of Human Genetics within the Department of Internal Medicine is an academic unit that provides outpatient and inpatient consultation service, performs clinical and translational research and participates in medical center and community education and outreach.
-We invite you to explore these pages to see how the Division can meet your clinical, education and research needs.
+We invite you to explore these pages and learn more about the Division's clinical, education and research mission areas.

 Divisional research continues to focus on clinical and translational human genetic investigation.
-Faculty collaborate with colleagues throughout The OSU Medical Center and the world.
+Faculty collaborate with colleagues throughout The Ohio State University Wexner Medical Center and the world.

 Learn more about our research initiatives.

 The Division of Human Genetics provides education and rotations for medical students, residents, and fellows.
 It also provides learning for graduate, undergraduate and high school students interested in genetics.
 Additionally, Division faculty are engaged in community outreach through seminars, support group talks and educational fairs, targeted to both healthcare professionals and consumers.

 We are excited to announce the opening of our Genetic Counseling Graduate Program.
 Our program, beginning in autumn 2014, addresses the growing need for genetics professionals who will advance the field of genetic counseling.